aws-samples/rancher-on-aws-workshop/content/10-introduction/11-workshop-overview/index.en.md

 **Total Duration of the workshop is 3 Hours.**

 - Exploring a Rancher RKE2 Kubernetes cluster on EC2 Instances.
 (30m)
-- Deploying Longhorn and NeuVector using the Rancher Multi-Cluster Manager.
+- Deploying Longhorn, NeuVector, and Monitoring using the Rancher Multi-Cluster Manager.
 (15m)
 - Deploying Kubernetes Demo Applications using the RRancher Multi-Cluster Manager.
 (15m)
 - Short Break!
 (15m)
 - Creating a Amazon EKS Kubernetes cluster on EC2 Instances.
 (30m)